davidnx/NextjsStaticHosting-AspNetCore/README.md

 ```

-## 5. Why is this necessary?
+## 3. Why is this necessary?

 Next.js applications are usually hosted on a Node.js server which, among other things, takes care of routing concerns and serves the appropriate files for each incoming request.
 While this is a fine choice in many scenarios, there are use cases where it may be desirable to use a different stack such as ASP .NET Core (e.g. for scalability concerns or because an application's backend may already use ASP .NET Core, and setting up a separate infra to host the client app may be challenging and / or costly).

 One may think that pure static hosting is possible thanks to Next.js' support for [Static HTML Export](https://nextjs.org/docs/advanced-features/static-html-export), and hence no additional server side support would be necessary.
 And one would be *almost* correct.
-While that statement bears some truth, and Static HTML Export is indeed an amazing feature of Next.js that this library relies on, it alone does not solve all problems.
+While that statement bears some truth, and Static HTML Export is indeed a powerful feature of Next.js that this library relies on, it alone does not solve all problems.

-Particularly, it is critical to note that Next.js does **not** produce SPA's (Single Page Applications).
-While the framework goes through extreme lengths to ensure an optimal user experience on first-page-loads as well as for client-driven navigations without reloading the page, its design **requires** that the correct static content be served to the client during initial load.
+Critically, Next.js static export does **not** produce SPA's (Single Page Applications).
+Next.js goes through great lengths to ensure an optimal user experience on first-page-loads as well as for client-driven navigations without reloading the page, and its design **requires** that precisely the right page be served to the client during initial load of a page.
 This is in fact one of its main advantages compared to other stacks.

 For example, imagine a Next.js application consisting of the following pages:

 * `/pages/index.js`
 * `/pages/post/[pid].js`

-When statically exported to HTML using `npm next export`, the output will contain the following entry-point HTML files:
+When statically exported to HTML using `npm next export`, the exported output will contain the following entry-point HTML files:

 * `/out/index.html`
 * `/out/post/[pid].html`

 When a browser issues a request for `/`, the server is expected to return the contents of `/out/index.html`.
 Similarly, a request for `/post/123` is supposed to return the contents of `/out/post/[pid].html`.
 As long as the appropriate initial HTML is served for the incoming request paths, Next.js takes care of the rest, and will rehydrate the page on the client-side providing full React and interaction capabilities.

-**However**, if the wrong page is served (e.g., if `/out/index.html` were served on a request for `/post/123`), Next.js is unable to recover (by design!).
+**However**, if the wrong page is served (e.g., if `/out/index.html` were served on a request for `/post/123`), rehydration won't work (by design!).
 The client will render the contents of `/pages/index.js` page even though the URL bar will say `/post/123`, and it will NOT rehydrate the contents that were expected for `/post/123` -- code running in the browser at that time in fact would not even know that it was supposed to be showing the contents of a different page.

-The purpose of this library is to add the necessary routing configuration so that ASP .NET Core will serve the correct Next.js statically-generated HTML files according to user requests. **It leverages ASP .NET Core Endpoint Routing for unparalleled performance, and avoids any superfluous computations on the hot path**.
+The purpose of this library is to add the necessary routing machinery so that ASP .NET Core serves the correct Next.js statically-generated HTML files according to user requests. **It leverages ASP .NET Core Endpoint Routing for unparalleled performance, and avoids any superfluous computations on the hot path**.

 By design, **this library does NOT support dynamic SSR (Server Side Rendering)**.
 Applications requiring dynamic Server Side Rendering likely would prefer or need to use Node.js on the server anyway.

+## 4. Scalability and Security considerations

+Because no custom code is exeuted to serve static files (other than ASP .NET Core's built-in Endpoint Routing and Static Files), this is just about the most efficient way to host a statically generated Next.js application.

+Additionally, because we deliberately do not support dynamic SSR, you do not need to worry about running Node.js or JavaScript in your production servers.

+## 5. Limitations

+By design, this library does not support Server Side Rendering, yet it offers full support for SSG (Static Site Generation).
+This offers many of the advantages of SSR, including fast initial load and SEO-friendliness.

+A simple way to reason about this is as follows:

+> **If your Next.js application is eligible for [Static HTML Export](https://nextjs.org/docs/advanced-features/static-html-export), then it can be hosted on ASP .NET Core with this library.**